 Another VoIP security vulnerability is the possible infiltration of malware via media sessions and signaling.
 Malware is malicious software that is designed to self-propagate and infects other systems.
 It is popularly known as “worms.”

-Worm infiltration exposes your network, data, and media and signaling structures.
+Worm infiltration exposes your network, data, and media, and sip signaling structures.
 At the very least, such a security breach might result in stolen account credentials.
 At its worst, other segments of your business can be infiltrated and abused.

 There are ways to defend against this.
 You can implement deep packet inspection, as well as fortify computers and softphones used in VoIP communications.
 Deep packet inspection makes use of tools, such as firewalls, to filter packets for viruses, spam, and other malicious inclusions.
 This is usually done at the enterprise level.
 Fortifying computers and softphones can be done with virus scanning software and the like.